ginkgobioworks/gen/paper/main.md

 The first 2 rows of edges correspond to the addition of the TG sequence and the 3rd edge corresponds to the deletion.
 ](graph_updates/final.svg){#fig:graph_updates}

-For modeling real world data, such as chromosomes, Gen represents a contig using one directed graph of nodes and edges.
-This grouping is termed a Block Group and a join table between Block Groups and Edges is used to record all the edges in a block group.
+For a set of sequences, such as a reference genome of multiple chromosomes, Gen represents a contig using one directed graph of nodes and edges.
+Each set of nodes and edges per contig is termed a Block Group and a join table between Block Groups and Edges is used to record all the edges in a block group.
 Because of the additive nature of insertions, replacements, and deletions, block groups can only grow over time.
-The block group represents all possible sequences that can be generated from the graph.
+The block group represents all possible sequences that can be generated from a chromosome's graph.
+Edges between block groups can exist, which can serve to model events such as translocations.

 ## Graph Traversal